Konamiman/Nextor/docs/Nextor 2.1 Programmers Reference.md

 Note that the condition for Nextor entering emulation mode is that bit 0 of the status byte must be set **and** the partition type code must be non-zero (but can be any other value, not necessarily FAT).
 Also note that the device and logical unit information here refers to the emulation data file only - the disk image files themselves can be located at a different device.

-Also worth noting: Nextor will check that the emulation data actually starts with the `Nextor DSK file` signature, and if that's not the case then it will boot normally without entering disk emulation mode.
+Also worth noting: Nextor will check that the emulation data actually starts with the `NEXTOR_EMU_DATA` signature, and if that's not the case then it will boot normally without entering disk emulation mode.

 ## 8. Change history